AdobeDocs/commerce-admin.en/help/getting-started/compliance-ccpa.md

 - **Data Subjects** (Consumers): Under CCPA, any person in California who provides personal information to make a purchase and/or to maintain a customer account might submit a request to access or delete their personal data.

-- **Entities acting as Businesses within the scope of CCPA** (Brands): Commerce merchants collect and store personal information from their customers and guests who make purchases in their stores.
+- **Entities acting as Businesses within the scope of CCPA** (Brands): [!DNL Commerce] merchants collect and store personal information from their customers and guests who make purchases in their stores.

 - **Data Processor** (Technology Vendors): Adobe Commerce and Magento Open Source act as processors of the personal data that is stored as part the services provided to merchants.
 As a processor, Adobe processes personal data in accordance with the merchant's permission and instructions, according to the license agreement.